vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 (h) It may be argued again,

-> "But the śāstras have enjoined also rites for such things as bewitchment ( abhichāra)[^69] to produce conviction.
+> "But the śāstras have enjoined also rites for such things as bewitchment ( abhichāra) to produce conviction.
 In the same manner, the forms of meditation (or upāsana ) have been enjoined
 only in order to produce conviction or faith in the efficacy of what is prescribed (by the śāstras) viz., prapatti.

+It does not mean that they are to be performed.

+(The Vedas prescribe the rites called abhichara for causing the death of one's enemy.
+They do so in order that by seeing the effect,
+men may have faith in the śāstra.)
 </details>

 <details><summary>Español</summary>